![]() The Iberian pig, the small brown breed is native to Spain |

 Classification for Iberico products

-There are two DOs (Denominacion de Origen) of jamon iberico in Andalucia: Jamon de Huelva and Los Pedroches (Cordoba).
-In the Alpujarras, the village of Trevelez is famous for its ham made from white pigs, but they don’t come under this system as it’s only for ibericos.
+The official labelling system for Iberico products, including jamon iberico – cured ham, was introduced in 2014.
+There are two DOs (Denominacion de Origen) of jamon iberico in Andalucia: Jamon de Huelva in the Sierra de Aracena (northern Huelva province) centred around Jaburgo and Los Pedroches (Cordoba) in the Sierra Morena and the Los Pedroches in the north of Cordoba province.
+In the Alpujarras, the village of Trevelez is famous for its ham made from white pigs, but they come under a different system as a (PGI) Protected Geographical Indication.

 The Iberian pig, the small brown breed native to Spain, is the finest jamon producer.
 Some pigs will be 100% Iberian, with both parents pure-bred.
 Others will be part Iberian mixed with another breed – mother pure Iberian and father mixed; the percentage of Iberian must be specified so its exact genealogy can be traced.